sujith-eag/personal-site/content/docs/bash-linux/Terminal-2working-with-files.md

 `mv [old] [new]`  moves or renames a file or directory.

-While in directory behind the directory with file.   <br />
+While in directory behind the directory with file.
 ```c
 $ mv trial/draft.txt  trial/quotes.txt
 ```
-The `draft.txt` file is moved to `quotes.txt`  which is similar to renaming the file.   <br />
+The `draft.txt` file is moved to `quotes.txt`  which is similar to renaming the file.

-While in the same directory   <br />
+While in the same directory
 ```c
 $ mv draft.txt quotes.txt
 ```